 Here’s our meal…

 We had pad thai, green curry and mixed vegetables.
-Max and I don’t normally have rice, yet to soak up the flavors of the curry we order 1 serve of steamed rice.
+Paul and I don’t normally have rice, yet to soak up the flavors of the curry we order 1 serve of steamed rice.
 Plus, they gave us more condiments to add to our dishes if we wanted!